dex2code/massa_acheta/README.md

 Acheta will ask you for a node nickname (any unique value) and API URL to connect the node using MASSA public API.\
 Use `http://127.0.0.1:33035/api/v2` if you installed Acheta on the same host with MASSA node, otherwise replace `127.0.0.1` with your real MASSA node IP address.

 !!!
-Please make sure if you opened port `33035/tcp` on your MASSA node to allow the connection from Acheta!
+Please make sure if you opened port `33035/tcp` on your MASSA node to allow the connection from Acheta!\
+!!!
 Use `sudo ufw allow 33035/tcp` on Ubuntu hosts.

 `33035/tcp` is the public API port so it's safe to open it.\
 You can read more about MASSA Public API here: https://docs.massa.net/docs/build/api/jsonrpc